jgabrielfreitas/kassetete/README.md

 # Kassetete
-> "DSLing for fun an profit"
+> "DSLing for fun and profit"

 ## What
 An experimental Kotlin DSL on top of RxJava2 testing APIs